morzhanov/nodestat/README.md

 5. **Test your setup**:

-   You should now be able to run `gacli` from anywhere in your terminal, and it should execute your `gitfeat` script with the specified task name.
+   You should now be able to run `nodestat <nodename>` from anywhere in your terminal, and it should execute your `gitfeat` script with the specified task name.